A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This study conducted a comprehensive evaluation of LVLMs for 2D object detection within SOTIF-relevant traffic scenarios.
+An evaluation of ten LVLMs for 2D object detection within SOTIF-relevant traffic scenarios is presented in this study.
 Utilizing the PeSOTIF dataset and a visual-prompting methodology, we demonstrated that general-purpose LVLMs can effectively translate high-level semantic understanding into structured spatial output.
-The experimental results reveal that top-performing LVLMs, particularly Gemini 3 and Doubao, significantly outperform the YOLOv5$_{60e}$ baseline in adverse weather conditions and rare object scenarios.
-While the baseline detector retains a slight advantage in geometric bounding box precision for clear, synthetic targets, LVLMs exhibit superior robustness in the \enquote{natural} subsets, surpassing traditional methods in recall by a substantial margin (over 25\%).
-This indicates that the global contextual reasoning of LVLMs offers greater resilience against the degradation of local visual features, which typically impairs conventional detectors like the YOLOv5$_{60e}$ baseline.
+Very importantly, without any task-specific fine-tuning on PeSOTIF dataset, the leading LVLMs already surpass the YOLOv5$_{60e}$ baseline across all metrics, and exceed RT-DETRv4 in $mAP_{50}$ and $mAR_{50}$, while remaining slightly below in $mmAP_{50:95}$.
+The advantage is most pronounced in the natural subsets, where LVLMs exceed YOLOv5$_{60e}$ in recall by over 25\%, while closely matching RT-DETRv4 in the same subset, suggesting that their global contextual reasoning is more resilient to the degradation of local visual features than the feature-matching pipelines of YOLOv5$_{60e}$ and RT-DETRv4.

+The ablation study in Section III-\ref{sec-no-ruler} demonstrates the value of the ruler ticks as a core component of the proposed methodology.
+When the ruler is removed, the geometric accuracy of every evaluated LVLM degrades and RT-DETRv4~\cite{lv2024detrs} regains the overall lead; when the ruler is provided, leading LVLMs move ahead of both baselines.
+This contrast establishes the ruler overlay as a lightweight, training-free prompt-level design that unlocks the geometric localization capability of pretrained LVLMs without any model modification.
+The ruler is therefore not an incidental trick but a principled and transferable interface between general-purpose LVLMs and precise geometric tasks.

-Despite the promising detection capabilities, practical deployment faces challenges regarding computational efficiency.
-Our analysis identified a critical trade-off between performance and latency; while Doubao achieves an optimal balance with leading accuracy in this study and lower inference time, the current processing speed of LVLMs generally lags behind the real-time requirements of automated driving.
-Consequently, LVLMs are currently best positioned as a high-level \enquote{safety validator} or a redundant perception branch to handle long-tail corner cases that baffle conventional sensors.
+Despite the promising detection capabilities, practical deployment faces challenges regarding computational efficiency, as the current processing speed of LVLMs generally lags behind the real-time requirements of automated driving.
+Consequently, LVLMs are currently best positioned as a high-level \enquote{safety validator} or a redundant perception branch to handle long-tail corner cases that challenge conventional sensors.
 Future research should target the distillation of these LVLMs into lightweight architectures and the refinement of end-to-end spatial alignment to further bridge the gap between semantic reasoning and real-time execution.